 - Colorado Springs St. Patrick’s Day Parade postponed until September

-- The Broadmoor World Arena and Pikes Peak Center have suspended all events through April 13, 2020.
+- The Broadmoor World Arena and Pikes Peak Center have suspended all events until further notice.
 The venues ask ticket purchasers to hold on to their tickets while they work to reschedule those events.

 Schools and School Districts